whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 <!--more-->

-Note that the features I describe in this article are so bleeding edge, it'll need constant transfusions just to stay alive.
-The last transfusion, er, update, happened on 2014-05-07.

-In order to use the extension points API, you'll need a trunk compiler.
-As it already is not shipped with camlp4, you will need to install camlp4 separately.
-This all can be done with `opam`:
+Extension points are first released in OCaml 4.02.
+You will need to switch to 4.02 or a newer compiler, preferably using `opam`:

 ```
-opam switch reinstall 4.02.0dev+trunk
+opam switch 4.02.1
 opam install camlp4 ocamlfind oasis
 ```